leelasagar1/federal_spending_tracking_tool/README.md

 - **PostgreSQL**: Reliable storage for final processed data.
 - **Docker Compose**: Simplifies deployment and environment setup.
 - **Python**: Powers the scripts for data extraction, transformation, and ingestion.
+- **PowerBI**: Intuitive and insightful analytical dashboards for clients.

 ---